Corvimae/speed-check/README.md

 more granular observations, as the data simply doesn't permit it.

 ## Pronoun Normalization Methodology
-Given a marathon in Oengus:
+Given a marathon in a schedule manager:
 1. Fetch all the submissions.
-2. For each unique runner, see if their pronouns are set in Oengus.
+2. For each unique runner, see if their pronouns are set in the tool.
 3. If they're not, see if they've linked their speedrun.com profile and fetch from the SRC API.
 If they didn't link their SRC profile, see if there's a SRC profile matching their username and use that.
 4. If that doesn't provide any pronouns, see if they've linked their Twitch account and fetch from the Twitch pronouns extension API at pronouns.alejo.io.
 If they didn't link their Twitch account, see if there's a Twitch account matching their username and use that.
 5. If that _still_ doesn't provide any pronouns, we're out of options and we'll just assume they haven't provided them.